 Principles of remuneration at YIT

 The basis of remuneration is a fixed salary, in addition to which most of the Group’s salaried employees are included in a short-term performance-based bonus scheme.
-The Board of Directors confirms the criteria for the payment of performance-based bonuses every six months.
+The Board of Directors confirms the criteria for the payment of performance-based bonuses annually.

 The bonuses paid are determined on the basis of the realisation of personal profit objectives, the Group’s financial result, and the attainment of profitability, growth and development objectives.
 Performance and development discussions are an essential part of the management by key results system.
 In these discussions, employees and their superiors agree on the key objectives and their relative weighting and review the fulfilment of the previously agreed objectives.
 The key principles and objectives for the result period influencing the personal performance-based bonuses are specified at the business division and unit level.

-The maximum annual performance-based bonus paid to the CEO and the Management Board may equal 50–60 per cent of their annual taxable pay excluding the performance-based bonus.
+The maximum annual performance-based bonus paid to the CEO and the Group Management Team may equal 50–60 per cent of their annual remuneration (salary and fringe benefits).

 Other monetary rewards in use at YIT include years-of-service bonuses.